rowanjb/rowanjb.github.io/_pages/cv.md

 The elephant in the room
 ------
-* Astute readers might wonder how I spent my time post-BEng and pre-MSc; check out [this blog post](https://rowanjb.github.io/posts/2023/12/The-elephant-in-the-room/) for an explanation.
+* Astute readers might wonder how I spent my time post-BEng and pre-MSc; check out [this blog post](https://rowanjb.github.io/posts/2023/12/The-elephant-in-the-room/) for a complete explanation.

 Significant works
 ------